phil88530/Simple-Email-Subscription/readme.txt

 = 1.0 =
 *First version of this plugin

+= 1.01 =
+* supports sub-domains or sub-directory blogs

 == Upgrade Notice ==
 = 1.0 =
 *first version of the plugin